ibm-cloud-docs/vpc/interconnectivity.md

 ## Routing considerations for IANA-registered IP assignments
 {: #routing-considerations-iana}

 {{site.data.keyword.cloud_notm}} VPC supports the use of RFC-1918 assigned addresses privately as VPC subnets.
-The following use cases require additional route configurations to designate the Internet Assigned Numbers Authority (IANA) assigned ranges for use in a VPC when a floating IP or a public gateway is attached to a resource within the VPC.
+The following use cases require additional route configurations.
+These routes designate the Internet Assigned Numbers Authority (IANA) assigned ranges for use in a VPC when a floating IP or public gateway is attached to a VPC resource.

 * Use case 1: VPC is connected to your Enterprise with {{site.data.keyword.cloud_notm}} Direct Link and requires communication with IANA-assigned networks on that Enterprise.
 * Use case 2: VPC is connected to another VPC through {{site.data.keyword.cloud_notm}} Transit Gateway and requires communication to IANA-assigned networks in the connected VPCs.
 * Use case 3: VPC is connected to a classic infrastructure network by using BCR peering to announce IANA-assigned ranges to the classic network.

-In these scenarios, each subnet in the VPC must have a routing table attached with routes designating the IANA-assigned ranges as targets for private routing, or all traffic to these publicly routable ranges is forwarded toward the public backbone, and not toward the intended private network destination.
-This applies to VPC subnets using RFC-1918 "and" IANA assigned prefixes.
+In these scenarios, each subnet in the VPC must have a routing table with routes that designate the IANA-assigned ranges for private routing.
+If these routes are missing, traffic to those publicly routable ranges is forwarded to the public backbone instead of the intended private network destination.
+This condition applies to VPC subnets that use RFC-1918 "and" IANA assigned prefixes.
 As with all custom route additions, the routing table must include a route for each Availability Zone (AZ) requiring connectivity.

 Options include:

 * If the VPC default (egress) routing table is attached to all VPC subnets, create a route for each IANA prefix or aggregate per zone in the VPC default table with the `Delegate-VPC` action.
-This defers to the VPC system routing table for forwarding action.
+This action defers to the VPC system routing table for forwarding action.
 *	If you use custom routing tables, create a route for each IANA prefix or aggregate per zone in each custom routing table with the `Delegate-VPC` action.

-Using IANA ranges works only with custom routes having the `Delegate-VPC` action, not `Delegate`.
+Using IANA ranges works only with custom routes that have the `Delegate-VPC` action and not `Delegate`.
 Both custom route actions of `Delegate-VPC` and `Delegate` defer to the VPC system routing table.
-The only difference is that `Delegate` uses any floating IP or public gateway when forwarding traffic to IANA destinations; `Delegate-VPC` does not, and assumes that IANA destinations are in the VPC (not the internet).
+The only difference is that `Delegate` uses any floating IP or public gateway when forwarding traffic to IANA destinations. `Delegate-VPC` does not, and assumes that IANA destinations are in the VPC (not the internet).
 {: note}

 ### Use case 1: VPC connected to an Enterprise with {{site.data.keyword.cloud_notm}} Direct Link